p-grant/data_analysis_portfolio/Study_Projects/Maths/Statistics.md

 You are still exploring the data, you are not yet creating models.

 Robust statisitcs are stable estimates.
-They are less affected by outliers, skewness, jurtosis,etc:
+They are less affected by outliers, skewness, jurtosis,etc.

-- Trimmed Mean: Remove a certain percentage of the data away from the greatest and least outlying data.
+Trimmed Mean: Remove a certain percentage of the data away from the greatest and least outlying data.
 Calculate the mean of the remaining data.

-- Winsorized Mean: Move the most outlying data points to values closer to the general collection of data points, and then calculate the mean.
+Winsorized Mean: Move the most outlying data points to values closer to the general collection of data points, and then calculate the mean.

 For example, we can calculate the trimmed and winsorized means for the boxplot shown below: